Friday, April 18, 2025

 In a hospital bed in the cancer unit of Fairfax hospital lies a dear friend.
 This expert of diaphanous and flighty dragonflies is tied to her bed by webs of tubes that supply her with palliatives and nourishment – essentials to maintain her life since the latest and unfavorable medical reports.
 Nancy, once an energetic explorer of the wonders of the natural world, is confined to a room that has become her interim residence, where amid friends and loved ones, she also is preparing and longing for her departure for a pain-free heavenly home.

-And in the space of a few hours they all left.
+In the space of a few hours they all left.
 A silent, empty planter revealed that the birds had taken flight to discover the world beyond the nest.
 A phone-call confirmed that Nancy had made her departure, breaking free of the earthly and flimsy chains that had held her; early next morning we brought Lyn to college and said our goodbyes.

 Look at the birds of the air; they do not sow or reap or store away in barns; and yet your heavenly Father feeds them.
 Are you not much more valuable than they?